-To protect water quality in streams, lakes and other water bodies.
+To protect the water quality of rivers, streams, lakes, wetlands and other water bodies through meeting or exceeding best management practices.

 Objective 4.
-Conservation of Biological Diversity including Forests with Exceptional Conservation Value
+Conservation of Biological Diversity

-To manage the quality and distribution of wildlife habitats and contribute to the conservation of biological diversity by developing and implementing stand-and landscape-level measures that promote habitat diversity and the conservation of forest plants and animals, including aquatic species.
+To manage the quality and distribution of wildlife habitats and contribute to the conservation of biological diversity by developing and implementing stand- and landscape-level measures that promote a diversity of types of habitat and successional stages, and the conservation of forest plants and animals, including aquatic species, as well as threatened and endangered species, Forests with Exceptional Conservation Value, old-growth forests and ecologically important sites.